olamor/HTML_Form-Python_CGI/Readme.md

 # Readme
 This project will help you to set up an Apache server with Python CGI to create HTML form and send information into Python script for further processing.
-The script supports cyrillic characters.
+The script supports Cyrillic characters.

 <p align="center">
 <img src="main_page.png">